We got the following as an email, figure a response was in order. Steve, sure, we re-mount skis all the time. Our comments below yours…

 If the new bores don’t overlap the old holes, re-mark with your centerpunch and drill away.
 If you overlap by only a few millimeters, simply move your binding location accordingly, usually rearward for recreational and backcountry skiing.
 Most touring bindings have enough heel unit adjustment to tweak so they’ll always miss existing holes, it’s the binding toe you might have to move back a hair.
 A small change in boot fore/aft location is totally within spec for ski performance, and as long as the edges of your new holes are a few millimeters from the old, you’ll be fine drilling and using the new ones.
 (You’ll still want to fill the old holes, but a quick job with plastic plugs or 5-minute hardware store epoxy will suffice.)

 If your new holes must overlap the old, then you need some careful fill work.
 I usually fill the old holes with something like JB Weld or epoxy steel, and poke steel wool in the hole as well.
 It’s important to fill the holes completely with some sort of hard filler, do so by poking the epoxy and wool in with a small probe such as a tiny drill bit.
-Use the slower curing epoxy (one hour) as it’s stronger than the 5-minute versions and makes less heat.
+Use the slower curing epoxy as it’s stronger than the 5-minute versions and makes less heat.
+Wait 48 hours at room temperature for a full cure before the next step.

-After the epoxy hardens in the holes (overnight at room temperature), I smooth it off with a sanding disk in a grinder (while watching my fingers).
+After the epoxy hardens in the holes (48 hours at room temperature), I smooth it off with a sanding disk in a grinder.
 Whatever works for smoothing is fine, just avoid anything but cosmetic damage.
 If the holes don’t overlap but are super close to your new ones, still fill the old holes with epoxy steel and steel wool, otherwise fill the holes with regular 5-minute epoxy, or even use the plastic plugs available from ski shops.

 Drilling overlapping holes is the tricky part.
 If the ski doesn’t have a metal layer, start the drilling with a small bit, then step up through successively larger bits to your final size.
 The idea is to prevent the edge of the existing hole from forcing the bit to the side and only drilling the epoxy out of the old hole.